This article explains what XSplit Broadcaster is, as well as some key components that will allow you to become more familiar with using it.

 XSplit accepts two audio sources simultaneously.

-- WWindows 7 default playback device (desktop audio) essentially what comes out of the default speaker
+Windows 7 default playback device (desktop audio) essentially what comes out of the default speaker

-- The currently selected microphone in the XSplit user settings under Tools > General Settings > General Tab > Audio
+The currently selected microphone in the XSplit user settings under Tools > General Settings > General Tab > Audio

-- Each audio source has its own volume that you can manually adjust - right-click the source and use the properties provided
+Each audio source has its own volume that you can manually adjust - right-click the source and use the properties provided

-- Sources that tend to have audio settings include webcams, capture cards, video files, etc
+Sources that tend to have audio settings include webcams, capture cards, video files, etc

-- Using the Windows Audio Mixer, typically located at the bottom-right hand corner of your Windows taskbar, you can adjust the volumes of these devices individually
+Using the Windows Audio Mixer, typically located at the bottom-right hand corner of your Windows taskbar, you can adjust the volumes of these devices individually

 Note: All audio sources added in XSplit rely on your Windows 7 Default Device for audio to your stream.
 In other words, if you can hear it over your speakers, your audience will too.

-Step 3) Quality Options and Broadcasting
+Step 3) Selecting Quality Options and Broadcasting

 Basic Broadcast Settings

-- Go to Broadcast and click the right side gear symbol for your Twitch channel.
+Go to Broadcast and click the right side gear symbol for your Twitch channel.

-- Optional: View > Scale Viewport > 50.
+Optional: View > Scale Viewport > 50.

-- Feel free to adjust the wizard settings based upon your own personal preferences and experience broadcasting to Twitch.
+Feel free to adjust the wizard settings based upon your own personal preferences and experience broadcasting to Twitch.
 You can also seek out tips in the XSplit community forum.